Oral and Oropharyngeal Cancer: Risk Factors and Prevention

 Other factors that can raise a person’s risk of developing oral or oropharyngeal cancer include:

 • Prolonged sun exposure.
 High exposure to the sun, without sun protection measures, is linked with cancer in the lip area.
-To reduce your risk of lip cancer, reduce your exposure to sunlight and other sources of ultraviolet (UV) radiation.
-Read more about protecting your skin from the sun.

 • Human papillomavirus (HPV).
 Research shows that infection with the HPV virus is a risk factor for oropharyngeal cancer.
 In recent years, HPV-related oropharyngeal cancer in the tonsils and the base of the tongue has become more common.
 Sexual activity, including oral sex, with someone who has HPV is the most common way someone gets HPV.
 There are different types of HPV, called strains.
 Research links some HPV strains more strongly with certain types of cancers.